 The default resolution of the altitude digitizer serial data is 100 feet.
-To enable 10-foot resolution, connect pin 2 of the DA-15S D-Subminiature connector to ground (see Table VIII.)
+To enable 10-foot resolution, connect pin 2 of the 9-pin D-Subminiature connector to ground (see Table VIII.)
 The serial port resolution may also be configured via software, see §4.6.
-See §4.7 for one-foot resolution.